-I started listening to Bubble, a fiction podcast from Maximum Fun, out loud in my kitchen, but it was so dumb that I got embarrassed about my roommate overhearing it and had to find my headphones.
+I started listening to Bubble out loud in my kitchen, but it was so dumb that I got embarrassed about my roommate overhearing it and had to find my headphones.
 Still, I didn’t stop listening.

 The foursome’s misadventures in monster-killing is the podcast’s premise, but it’s not really the point.
-This plot is a set-up for a rapid slew of jokes.
-The problem is that most of these jokes aren’t very good.
-In one episode, the writers make fun of John Mayer, book clubs, kombucha, and suburban parenting all in the span of a few minutes.
+Really, this plot is just a set-up for a rapid slew of jokes.
+And the problem is that most of these jokes aren’t very good.
+In one episode, the writers make fun of John Mayer, book clubs, kombucha, and suburban parenting in the span of a few minutes.
 While there may be clever things to say about kombucha, the characters in Bubble aren’t saying them.
-And even if the jokes were funny, they come in such quick succession that they wouldn’t have time to land.
+And even if the jokes were funny, they come in such quick succession that they don’t have time to land.

-If you want a parade of sort-of funny commentaries on topics we’ve all agreed are silly, it could be your thing.
+If you want a parade of sort-of funny commentaries on topics we’ve all agreed are silly, this podcast might be your thing.
 But if you’re looking for deeper humor, it’s just not there.
 That said, the comedic gymnastics of Bubble are kind of impressive.
-The writers have thought of so many stupid topics to skewer that the sheer quantity of jokes is almost its own form of entertainment.
+The writers have thought of so many stupid topics to skewer that counting the sheer quantity of jokes is almost its own form of entertainment.
 The question then becomes why these loaded-for-bear writers didn’t have the stamina to carry these jokes anywhere meaningful or incisive.

 Bubble’s other assets are Morgan Kay and Annie Powell, respectively voiced by Alison Becker and Eliza Skinner.
 Morgan, the story’s understated protagonist, is reluctant about everything in a way that’s both relatable and lovable.
 And Annie, with her dark sarcasm, buoys the writing with a healthy amount of self-deprecation.